WentaoZhan1998/geospaNN/README.md

 ## Overview
-The Python package 'geospaNN' stands for a 'geospatial implementation of Neural Networks', where we impelements the Neural Networks for geospatial data (NN-GLS) proposed in Zhan et.al (2023).
+The Python package 'geospaNN' stands for a 'geospatial implementation of Neural Networks', where we impelements the Neural Networks for analysis of geospatial data that explicitly accounts for spatial dependence (NN-GLS) proposed in Zhan et.al (2023).
 Traditionally, the analysis of geospatial data treats the spatial outcome $y(s)$ as a combination of the fixed effect (linear or non-linear) of covariates $x(s)$ and the spatially correlated random effect $w(s)$.
 The classical Neural Networks (NN), as one of the most popular machine learning approaches,